 Support to navigate life’s challenges

-At Omaha Integrative Care our licensed mental health therapists practice traditional counseling as well as integrative mental health counseling or integrative psychotherapy.
+At Omaha Integrative Care our licensed mental health therapists and psychologists practice traditional counseling as well as integrative mental health counseling or integrative psychotherapy.
 Integrative counseling or integrative psychotherapy means using evidenced-based practices in addition to complementary therapy models to fit the individual needs of clients.
-Our Omaha therapists are providers for most insurance companies and all counseling services are eligible to be covered by insurance plans.

-Whether you are coming to talk with a therapist about depression or anxiety or just wanting to work through something, we take a holistic view.
-This means we may explore evidence-based ways to help lessen symptoms of depression/anxiety, such as nutrition/lifestyle changes, exercise and/or learning stress reducing techniques.
+No matter the reason that brings you to therapy at Omaha Integrative Care, we take a holistic view to support you.
+This means we may explore evidence-based ways to help lessen your symptoms, such as nutrition/lifestyle changes, exercise and/or learning stress-reducing techniques, and mindfulness.
 Ultimately, each therapy experience is unique to each individual and guided by you as the client.